Electrostatics/apbs-pdb2pqr/pdb2pqr/INSTALL.md

  	$ python scons/scons.py install

+## Using pdb2pka
+If you are planning to invoke the flag,

+	--ph-calc-method=pdb2pka

+you will need to build the python APBS libraries and set your library path to point to them.
+For APBS build instructions see the documention provided [here](../apbs/README.md).

 ## Using a different python.
 pdb2pqr will be configured to use whichever python was used to run the build script.
 If you would like to use a different installed python to run pdb2pqr run the scons/scons.py script with that python.